Wahoo KICKR V6 vs Zwift Hub — Which Smart Trainer Is Worth It?

 - You are primarily or exclusively a Zwift rider and plan to stay that way

-- Your budget is firm at under $600 and you won’t stretch it
+- Your budget is firm at under $600 and won’t stretch

-- You’re new to smart trainers and aren’t sure how much you’ll actually use it
+- You’re new to smart trainers and aren’t sure how often you’ll actually use it

 - Power accuracy at the 2.5% level is sufficient for your training goals

-- You’re comfortable with one Bluetooth device at a time
+- You’re comfortable managing one Bluetooth device at a time

 Buy the Wahoo KICKR V6 If —